 - Reach 26 individual programs through one-on-one technical assistance to discuss priority issues around vector control and surveillance.

-Starting September 2020, we will be reaching out to every vector control program in the country to confirm the point of contact for the assessment.
+Starting September 2020, we have been reaching out to every vector control program in the country to confirm the point of contact for the assessment.
 When we reach out, please let us know who can best respond to questions on your vector control program’s mosquito and tick strategies.